FACT-Finder-Web-Components/documentation/markdown/4.x/en/documentation/server-side-rendering.md

 #### Sending a search request

-In order to render records on the server side, your application needs to send a **search** request to FACT-Finder to get product data it will work with.
+In order to render records on the server side, your application needs to send a **search** request to FACT-Finder to get product data to work with.

 #### Pre-rendering